 No issues were found with the Stormwater control system during the inspection.
 In accordance with the facility's Operation Plan required by the current Class 3N solid waste permit, Charah conducts periodic inspections of the condition of the system and makes appropriate repairs as needed.
-Prior to Charah assuming ash management contract responsibilities on December 1, 2019, Boral conducted the appropriate inspections and any necessary repairs.
+Charah conducted the appropriate inspections and any necessary repairs during the reporting period.